 - Dissemble your clarinet at each joint.

 - The smell may originate in your joint corks or in the joints.
 Using a soft cleaning cloth, wipe off any buildup.
-Grease your joint corks and then use a cotton swab (think Q-tip) to wipe down any dirty areas.
+Grease your joint corks with cork grease (or lanolin) and then use a cotton swab (think Q-tip) to wipe down any dirty areas.
 You can dip the cotton swab in mouthwash, hydrogen peroxide, or Sterisol as well.

 - Swab each clarinet joint several times.
 Swabbing simply means to clean the inside of your instrument with the clean swab.